demetres12/seip-lab/README.md

 ## Code Coverage <a name="codecov"></a>

 [JaCoCo](https://github.com/jacoco/jacoco) is a code coverage reports generator for Java projects.
-Widely used for the needs of code coverage measurement and integrated with Maven build automation tool, JaCoCo heplps us make our tests more *reliable* and *effective*.
+Widely used for the needs of code coverage measurement and integrated with Maven build automation tool, JaCoCo helps us make our tests more *reliable* and *effective*.

 In case you need to generate reports for the modules, just execute the following command.